Bahamas at the 2008 Summer Olympics: Women's 200 meters

 The women's 200 meters freestyle had two competitors: Sheniqua Ferguson and Debbie Ferguson.
 Sheniqua Ferguson competed in the fifth heat of the 18 August qualification round, where she competed against athletes like Jamaica's Veronica Campbell (23.04 seconds), Mali's Kadiatou Camara (23.06 seconds), and Russia's Natalia Rusakova (23.21 seconds).
 Sheniqua Ferguson ranked fourth in her heat, behind the aforementioned athletes.
-Overall, she tied Colombia's Darlenys Obregon for 24th place out of the qualification round's 48 competitors.
+Overall, she tied Colombia's Darlenys Obregón for 24th place out of the qualification round's 48 competitors.
 Debbie Ferguson, who was in the third heat, completed her race in 23.22 seconds and placed second in her heat behind the United States' Marshevet Hooker (23.07 seconds) and ahead of Nigeria's Damola Osayomi.
 Out of all qualification round competitors, Debbie Ferguson placed twentieth.
 Both Sheniqua and Debbie Ferguson progressed to the quarterfinal round, which took place on 19 August.

 Sheniqua Ferguson competed in the third heat.
 She finished last with a time of 23.61 seconds, falling behind seventh-place finalist Vincenza Cali of Italy (23.56 seconds).
 The leader of her heat was Russian Yulia Chermoshanskaya (at 22.63 seconds).
 Sheniqua Ferguson ranked 29th out of the 32 athletes who progressed to quarterfinals.
 Debbie Ferguson was placed in the first heat, and finished her event in 22.77 seconds behind American Allyson Felix (22.74 seconds) and Jamaican Veronica Campbell (22.64 seconds).
 She ranked ninth overall.
 Although Sheniqua Ferguson did not, Debbie Ferguson progressed to semifinals.

 Debbie Ferguson competed in the first heat during the 20 August semifinal round.
 She finished the dash in 22.51 seconds, ranking fourth behind American Muna Lee (22.29 seconds, 3rd place), Jamaican Kerron Stewart (22.29 seconds, 2nd place) and Jamaican Veronica Campbell (22.19 seconds, 1st place).
 Out of the sixteen semifinalists, Ferguson ranked seventh, and progressed to finals.
 At the final round, which took place on 21 August, Ferguson ran her event in 22.61 seconds.
 She ranked seventh in her event overall ahead of the Cayman Islands' Cydonie Mothersille and behind Jamaica's Sherone Simpson.